Getting enough quality sleep every night is important in maintaining good health1 so you can awaken your best.

 Insomnia is the medical term given to regularly having a difficult time falling asleep, remaining asleep or getting back to sleep if you wake during the night.2

 According to the Sleep Health Foundation, approximately 1 in 3 people experience mild insomnia on occasion, with around 10% of people having it at any given time.2

 It’s a complicated sleeping disorder which can have many different causes and may affect people in different ways.
 However, it has been linked to anxiety and depression.3

 There is a complex relationship between sleep and depression.

 This is because a lack of sleep can trigger ongoing lower moods in some people, while in others, depression may lead to difficulties getting enough quality sleep each night.4 It’s unique for every individual and depends on their specific circumstances.

 Generally speaking, depression is unfortunately common in people who suffer from insomnia.

-One study suggests that people with insomnia may be on average, around 13 times more at risk of developing depression when compared to those who get adequate sleep.5 Depression may cause you to feel sad, blue, listless or helpless, and can prevent you from living a happy, normal life.3
+One study suggests that people with insomnia may have greater depression and anxiety levels and are at higher risk of developing depression when compared to those who get adequate sleep.5 Depression may cause you to feel sad, blue, listless or helpless, and can prevent you from living a happy, normal life.3

 The best course of action is to speak to your doctor.
 If insomnia is potentially causing depression, then you may be referred to a sleep specialist to address your lack of quality sleep.